Marks of Suspicion:

 |

 The rule of three has legitimate rhetorical power.
 “Life, liberty, and the pursuit of happiness” works because the third element surprises and expands.
 “I came, I saw, I conquered” works because the progression builds momentum.
 Classical rhetoric used triadic structures to create rhythm and emphasis.
+LLMs use the rule of three differently.
+They often deploy it as filler, as a way to pad sentences and create false substance.
+The three items rarely build toward anything.
+They just sit there, equally weighted, claiming completeness through repetition.

+Writers who actually think in threes, who use triadic structures to build arguments or create rhythm, now face suspicion.
+The pattern has been so thoroughly associated with LLM writing that using it well requires extra justification.
+You have to prove you meant it.
 Some writers may have started deliberately breaking their threes.
 They write four examples instead.
 They use two adjectives or five.
 They vary their lists to avoid the telltale pattern.
 The rule of three, one of the oldest devices in rhetoric, becomes something to hide.

 ↳ The Emoji Formula ✨